costanzazanoletti/trailmetrics/backend/segmentation-service/README.md

 ## Overview

 The **Segmentation Service** is a microservice responsible for processing activity data, segmenting the route based on elevation changes, and publishing the results to Kafka.
-This service is part of the **TRAILMETRICS** project and interacts with PostgreSQL, Kafka, and external APIs.
+This service is part of the **TRAILMETRICS** project and interacts with Kafka.

 ## Setup